kosmonautdnb/WatcomGL/README.md

-# Software OpenGL for WatcomC, DJGPP on DOS and any C/C++
+es# Software OpenGL for WatcomC, DJGPP on DOS and any C/C++

 #### Just include and link:
   GL.H